Bulldogs, Spartans earn top-five finishes in relays

 NIKOS FRAZIER

-Durant's Carlie Jo Fusco competes in the 2a girls 400 meter hurdles during day two of the Iowa Coed State Track and Field Meet, Friday, May 20, 2022, at Drake Stadium in Des Moines.
+Durant's Carlie Jo Fusco competes in the Class 2A 400 hurdles Friday afternoon at the state meet in Des Moines.

 NIKOS FRAZIER

-Northeast's Carter Jargo hands the baton to Caleb Gruhn as they compete in the 2a boys distance medley during day two of the Iowa Coed State Track and Field Meet, Friday, May 20, 2022, at Drake Stadium in Des Moines.
+Northeast's Carter Jargo hands the baton to Caleb Gruhn for the final leg of the Class 2A distance medley relay at Friday's state meet in Des Moines.
+The Rebels placed fifth in a season-best time of 3:38.78.

 NIKOS FRAZIER